Peru Iquitos Jungle canopy walk Iquitos Lodge

 Jaguars in Peru

-Otorongo, as they’re called in Peru, are mainly seen on the Madre de Dios riverbanks in Peru.
+Otorongos, or Jaguars in Peru, are mainly seen on the Madre de Dios riverbanks.
 These predators derive their name from the Tupi-guarani language.
-Jaguars are excellent swimmers, love water and like to sunbake.
-Otorongos, or Jaguars in Peru, are mainly seen on Peru Madre de Dios Riverbanks.
+Jaguars are excellent swimmers, love water, and like to sunbake.
 Alan Luinga, our guide, took this beautiful photo of a Jaguar in the Jungle in Peru.

 Otorongo, or Jaguar at Tambopata Peru on riverbank